Practicum Search & Placement Process

 After the Practicum Application is completed and submitted, the process for obtaining a practicum placement is one of matching the needs and learning goals of students with learning opportunities provided by collaborating practicum agencies.
 Placement in areas of students’ practice interests and geographical location will be accommodated, if possible.

-Students will be emailed a Referral letter from their assigned coordinator with direct contact information for one prospective agency.
+When a prospective agency is selected for a student, the student will be emailed a Referral letter from their assigned coordinator with direct contact information for one prospective agency.
 The students will be responsible for scheduling a placement interview with the prospective agency by a specified date to determine the suitability of matches.
 The students should treat these interviews, whether in-person or virtual, like a job interview: early/timely arrival, appropriate appearance/attire, and an updated professional resume in-hand or sent prior via email.

 The students and prospective agency will complete an Agency Practicum Placement Agreement form indicating their respective placement decisions by specified dates.
 If either party declines the placement, the coordinator notifies students of further practicum options, and the referral process repeats.

 If both parties agree to placement, a Confirmation letter advising finalized practicum assignment will be emailed to students and agency.
-This letter will also include important next steps to be carried out by either the students, the agency, or both to successfully onboard the students to begin practicum.
+This letter will also include important next steps to be carried out by either the students, the agency, or both to successfully onboard the students to begin practicum..

 Practicum and Agency Orientations

 The Practicum Education Office requires BSW, 1st Year MSSW Generalist, and 2nd Year MSSW Specialized students complete an online orientation from Kent School.